Graphics: Graphs

-A graph or chart is an graphic that represents tabular or numeric data.
+A graph or chart is a graphic that represents tabular or numeric data.
 Charts are often used to make it easier to understand large quantities of data and the relationships between different parts of the data.

 Diagrams

 A diagram is a simplified and structured visual representation of concepts, ideas, constructions, relations, statistical data, etc., used to visualize and clarify the topic.